 Kissing Engages Mating Radar and Leads to Better Health

 Scientists have been busy exploring the biological effects and health impact of kissing.
-New evidence shows that kissing lowers our stress level, and coveys a variety of information that may not reach consciousness.
-It appears that kissing engages our mating radar in the brain, and leads to better health.
+New evidence shows that kissing lowers our stress level, and conveys a variety of information that may not even reach us at a conscious level.
+It appears that kissing engages our mating radar in the brain.
+Kissing also leads to better health.